jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 \gamma = \frac{(a\cdot d)(b\cdot n)-(b\cdot d)(a\cdot n)}{\left| d\right|^4} \label{Eq28}
 $$

-Hence we can find weights for the RQS to satisfy earlier conditions\text{ (ref.
+Hence we can find weights for the RQC to satisfy earlier conditions\text{ (ref.
 \
 equations \ref{Eq14} and \ref{Eq15})}.